Back to blog

 The Part of Closing Nobody Trained You For

-Title school teaches you about liens, easements, surveys, and underwriting guidelines.
-It doesn't teach you how to track down an HOA management company at 4:30 PM on a Thursday when your closing is in five days.
+Title school covers liens, easements, surveys, underwriting guidelines.
+All the stuff that sounds hard.
+What it skips is the part that actually eats your afternoon: tracking down an HOA management company at 4:30 on a Thursday when your closing is five days out and nobody's answering the phone.

 Step 1: Identify the HOA